mentorapp/railsapp/README.md

 ## 12. Discuss the database relations to be implemented.

 ## 13. Describe your project’s models in terms of the relationships (active record associations) they have with each other.

+The Mentor table is associated with the User table with user_id reference as it serves to hold additional information about the user

 ## 14. Provide your database schema design.